StardustDL/StardustDL/README.md

 </a>-->

 - 📗 I’m currently learning Computer Science & Technology.
-- ✨ Recently I'm working on my blog system [AcBlog](https://github.com/acblog/acblog).
+- ✨ Recently I'm working on the reseaches about software community ecology.
+[AexPy](https://github.com/StardustDL/aexpy)
-- 🧪 My course labs are at [StardustDL-Labs](https://github.com/StardustDL-Labs).
-- 🌱 I like C# & Rust, and am interested in functional programming.
+- 🌱 I like C# & Rust & Python, and am interested in functional programming.

 <!--
 Some of my projects in organizations: